Zero-crossing rate

-where $s$ is a signal of length $T$ and $\mathrm{sgn}(x)$ is an indicator function.
+where $s$ is a signal of length $T$ and $\mathrm{sgn}(x)$ is a sign function defined as:

 In some cases only the "positive-going" or "negative-going" crossings are counted, rather than all the crossings, since between a pair of adjacent positive zero-crossings there must be a single negative zero-crossing.

 For monophonic tonal signals, the zero-crossing rate can be used as a primitive pitch detection algorithm.
 Zero crossing rates are also used for Voice activity detection (VAD), which determines whether human speech is present in an audio segment or not.